koii-network/docs/tutorials/erc20-reward/smart-contract.md

 ![Remix IDE](./img/ERC.png)

-Upon completing these steps, you will find the smart contract you generated located at `/contracts/MyToken.sol`.
+Upon completing these steps, you will find the smart contract you generated at `/contracts/MyToken.sol`.

 ![Token Smart Contract](./img/token.png)